ixy-languages/ixy.ml/doc/ocaml_basics.md

 It was initially written during the summer of 2018; all code examples were tested in OCaml 4.07.0, though any somewhat recent version of OCaml should suffice.
 The target audience is beginner to intermediate programmers with experience in at least one language; no functional programming experience is required.

+Type annotations are rarely necessary and, unless specified otherwise, are just for readability.

 ## Tools

 Tools that don't link to an external site are part of the standard OCaml distribution.